- Webhook events

 # For systems running systemd sudo systemctl restart gitlab.target # For systems running SysV init sudo service gitlab restart

-Configuring firewalls for webhook traffic
+Configure firewalls for webhook traffic

-- Testing a Webhook in the UI.
+- Testing a webhook in the UI

-- Retrying a Webhook in the UI.
+- Retrying a webhook in the UI

 Manage webhooks